 Honourable governance means moving our community out from under control of the Indian Act by using the sources of law and political orders listed above.

 But this will take time and community engagement.

 To this end, the Fort William First Nation band has established a Governance Committee to engage our community in a process of constitutional development, beginning with renewing our membership/citizenship code.
 We will then establish an election code, and eventually develop a constitution.

-As part of a five-year plan to draft constitutional documents for our community, the Governance Committee is now working to renew the 1988 Fort William First Nation Band Membership Code.
+As part of a five-year plan to draft constitutional documents for our community, the Governance Committee has renewed the 1988 Fort William First Nation Band Membership Code.
 We prefer the word “citizenship” over “membership,” because citizenship emphasizes that FWFN is a part of the Anishinaabeg nation whereas membership denotes being a part of a “club.”
 We are not a club – we are a community made up of citizens of the Anishinaabeg nation.